 This talk is ideally suited for anyone who is studying for a sport science or sport coaching degree.
 It will also have strong appeal to current rowers and coaches who are interested in finding ways to improve their training and competition results.
 Importantly, we anticipate that the talk will interest any individuals from Oxford Brookes or the wider community with an interest in understanding more about what has helped develop Team GB into an international sporting superpower!

 Tim Foster MBE is both an Olympic champion and a former head rowing coach with Swiss rowing.
 He has won multiple world junior and senior rowing titles, competed in three Olympics and coached crews in a further three Olympics.
 He also rowed for Oxford University in the 1997 Boat Race.

 Along with Steve Redgrave, Matt Pinsent and James Cracknell, Tim won the coxless men’s four at the Sydney Olympics in 2000.
 Much of Tim’s preparation for this event was hindered by injury.
 The story behind this victory was captured in the BBC documentary Gold Fever, a TED talk and the book “Four Men in a Boat” authored by Tim.

 Tim now works in enterprise development and is often seen around the Headington campus helping students develop their ideas into successful start-up businesses.

-The recording of this talk can be found here.
+Access the recording of this talk here.